Ever heard of Asana?

 Citrix Podio Reviews

 “I love that everything is housed in 1 place.
 I like being able to send SMS msgs directly from the lead/prospect.
-Keeping track of our mailing marketing dollars is a snap with Podio.
-I love that we’re able to link it with Zapiers, so it adds appts to our calendars and pulls info from other places automatically.”
+Keeping track of our mailing marketing dollars is a snap with Podio.”

 “Doesn’t get updated as much as I’d like to.
 There are some visual changes that would make this the best CRM.”